 - Don’t assume that all people from Latin America are Mexican (see: Dominicans, Colombians, Paraguayans, Costa Ricans, etc.).

-8. Cuban food is usually sweet, greasy, and hearty.
+9. Cuban-American culture is typified by sweet, greasy, and hearty food.
 The following are not Cuban dishes: tacos, burritos, tortillas, flautas, nachos, enchiladas, etc. They are Mexican.
 You like spicy food.
 That’s great.
 We do not cook with those spices.

-The Miami Cuban-American community is no more crazy or passionate than you might be about politics, GMOs, animal rights, the environment, free trade agreements, tax reform, campaign funding, gun rights, etc. It is not monolithic.
+Miami’s Cuban-American culture is no more crazy or passionate than you might be about politics, GMOs, animal rights, the environment, free trade agreements, tax reform, campaign funding, gun rights, etc. It is not monolithic.
 Nor is it definitively representative of all Cuban-Americans (sizable populations live in New York, California, and all major metropolitan areas).

-If you want to learn about Cuba, Cubans, and the Cuban-American experience—with all its intricacies, complexities, and contradictions—go ahead: “drink a chair” next to us.
+If you want to learn about Cuba, Cubans, and Cuban-American culture, with all its intricacies, complexities, and contradictions—go ahead: “drink a chair” next to us.
 Many are willing to explain it to you.
 Just be prepared for a very long conversation involving you mostly listening in silence.
-But, if you want to goad us into affirming your preconceived notions of what you think Cuba, Cubans, or Cuban-Americans want, think, or believe, then vete pa’l carajo.
+But, if you want to goad us into affirming your preconceived notions about Cuba, Cubans, or Cuban-American culture, then vete pa’l carajo.

 If you like our stories, check out our latest book.